williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 #### Forgot Password with Email Factor

+Starts a new password recovery transaction for the email factor:

+* You must specify a user identifier (`username`) but no password in the request.
-Starts a new password recovery transaction with a user identifier (`username`) and asynchronously sends a recovery email to the user's primary and secondary email address with a [recovery token](#recovery-token) that can be used to complete the transaction.
+* If the request is successful, Okta sends a recovery email asynchronously to the user's primary and secondary email address with a [recovery token](#recovery-token) so the user can complete the transaction.

+Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not completed when this request is sent.

+Okta provides security in the following ways:

-Since the recovery email is distributed out-of-band and may be viewed on a different user agent or device, this operation does not return a [state token](#state-token) and does not have a `next` link.
+* Since the recovery email is distributed out-of-band and may be viewed on a different user agent or device, this operation does not return a [state token](#state-token) and does not have a `next` link.

-> Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not yet completed.
-> Okta will not publish additional metadata about the user until primary authentication has successfully completed.
+* Okta doesn't publish additional metadata about the user until primary authentication has successfully completed.
+See the Response Example in this section for details.

 ##### Request Example
 {:.api .api-request .api-request-example}